TomerFi/aioswitcher/docs/scripts.md

   -c DEVICE_TYPE, --device-type DEVICE_TYPE
                         the type of the device
   -k TOKEN, --token TOKEN
-                        the token for communicating with the new switcher devices.
-  -d DEVICE_ID, --device-id DEVICE_ID
+                        the token for communicating with the new switcher devices -d DEVICE_ID, --device-id DEVICE_ID
                         the identification of the device -l DEVICE_KEY, --device-key DEVICE_KEY
                         the login key of the device
   -i IP_ADDRESS, --ip-address IP_ADDRESS
-                        the ip address assigned to the device
+                        the ip address assigned to the device -x INDEX, --index INDEX
+                        the circuit number to turn on
 ```

 ## script/get_device_login_key.py